-Research shows that saw palmetto extract helps keep testosterone levels balance, which can promote hair growth.
+Research shows that saw palmetto extract helps keep testosterone levels balanced, which can promote hair growth.

 One study found that men and women who applied saw palmetto extract lotion topically to their heads in the form of shampoo for three months had a 35 percent increase in hair density.
 It also helps block dihydrotestosterone (DHT) from preventing the growth of new hair (17).

 #6.
 Ginkgo Biloba

 Ginkgo Biloba is another herb that you can use to promote hair growth naturally.
 It works by strengthening the hair shaft and preventing thinning.
 Herbs are also great for encouraging blood flow, which helps nourish your hair so that it grows better (18).

 Dandruff is a condition that causes dry, flaky skin on your scalp.
 It can become so itchy that you end up scratching it so much that you lose hair.
 Dandruff also causes the scalp to become inflamed, which prevents the growth of new hair.

 Coconut oil contains lauric acid and capric acid, which are medium-chain fatty acids that have powerful antifungal, antimicrobial and antiviral properties.It also has a protective effect on hair damage (19, 20).

 Plus, it’s highly soothing and anti-inflammatory to help calm down an inflamed scalp.
 Coconut oil is sure to target and clear up any bad bacteria on your head that is causing the dry, flaky skin.